silverstripe/silverstripe-framework/docs/en/02_Developer_Guides/16_Execution_Pipeline/02_Manifests.md

 ## Config Manifest

-The [api:SS_ConfigManifest] loads builds a manifest of configuration items, for both PHP and YAML.
+The [api:ConfigManifest] loads builds a manifest of configuration items, for both PHP and YAML.
 It also takes care of ordering and merging configuration fragments.
 The chapter on [configuration](../configuration) has more details.